NickPalceski/SuggestionsX/README.md

 ###      pending suggestions (for admins)
 ### - Configurable limit of suggestions players can make.
 ### - Configurable GUI titles (with color codes).
+### - Player files to manage a players own suggestions.
+### - A suggestions file to manage all suggestions.

 # Perfect Scenario